mvolkmann/blog/src/flutter.md

 The second class extends `State`, defines state properties, and overrides the `build` method.
-It can be private and
-be defined in the same source file as the first.
+It can be defined in the same source file as the first.
 Storing the state in a separate class allows the widget class to remain immutable.

+By convention the state classes are private, indicated by having a name that begins with an underscore.
+When a class is private, there isn't a good reason the makes its properties private, so the property names do not need to begin with an underscore.

+State instances hold a reference to their associated `StatefulWidget` instance in the property `widget`.
+This allows them to access properties in the widget instance.

 There is an {% aTargetBlank "https://github.com/dart-lang/language/issues/329",
 "on-going discussion" %} about whether it would be possible